opitzconsulting/jquery-mobile-angular-adapter/README.md

 The build is done using maven and node js.

 - `mvn clean package`: This will create a new version of the adapter and put it into `/compiled`.
+- `mvn clean package -Ptest -Dbrowser=<path to your browser>`: As above, but will also execute the unit and ui tests.

+Results of the build:

+- `compiled/jquery-mobile-angular-adapter-<version>.js`: The adapter in one file, without dependencies.
-The build also creates a standalone library including jquery, jquery-mobile and angular.
+- `compiled/jquery-mobile-angular-adapter-standalone-<version>.js`: The adapter in one file including jquery, jquery-mobile and angular.
    If you want to do something during the initialization of jquery-mobile, use the following callback:
   `window.mobileinit = function() { ... }`

 Running the tests
 -------------------